thepulkitagarwal/sdpd-t-rex-runner/README.md

 # What you have to do

-You will copy the `raspiController.py` file to the raspberry pi provided and change [this line](https://github.com/thepulkitagarwal/sdpd-t-rex-runner/blob/master/raspiController.py#L4) to correspond to the IP address of your PC and the port the node.js server is running on (by default it is 3000, unless you make changes to any other files).
+You will copy the `raspiController.py` file to the raspberry pi provided.

 As stated earlier, the aim is to make the TRex jump based on the GPIO pin inputs from the raspberry pi.

 Setup the hardware as required.
 Be extremely careful not to damage any of the devices.

 Use the `jump()` function call to send a request to the server to make the TRex jump, whenever the GPIO Pins have the correct signal.
+You should provide the IP address of your laptop (on which the node.js server is running) in the `jump()` function call.
+For instance, if the IP address is `10.42.0.100` do `jump('10.42.0.100')`.

 # Introduction to GPIO Pins in the Raspberry Pi